C4ptainCrunch/thesis/source/index.rst

-The second is :math:`\varepsilon`-Greedy: an agent that tries to maximise an immediate reward at each turn: the number of seeds captured during that turn.
+The second is :math:`\varepsilon`-Greedy: an agent that tries to maximize an immediate reward at each turn: the number of seeds captured during that turn.
-The :math:`\varepsilon \in [0, 1]` parameter introduces randomness: at each turn, the agent draws an number :math:`e` in the uniform distribution :math:`\mathcal{U}(0, 1)`, if :math:`e > \varepsilon`, the agent chooses an action uniformly at random, else it maximises the reward.
+The :math:`\varepsilon \in [0, 1]` parameter introduces randomness: at each turn, the agent draws an number :math:`e` in the uniform distribution :math:`\mathcal{U}(0, 1)`, if :math:`e > \varepsilon`, the agent chooses an action uniformly at random, else it maximizes the reward.